 Kosher foods conform to the Jewish dietary regulations of kashrut (dietary law) that detail which foods a Jewish person is allowed to eat, and how they must be prepared.
-But it’s not just the Jewish population that is seeking out kosher products.
+But it’s not just the Jewish population that is seeking out kosher beverage products.
 Roughly 2% of the population is Jewish, and only a small fraction keep kosher, yet between one third and one half of all processed foods in an American supermarket will have a kosher label.
-Over 12 million American consumers choose kosher food products for reasons related to health, food safety, taste, vegetarianism, lactose intolerance, and other dietary restrictions.
+Over 12 million American consumers choose kosher beverage products for reasons related to health, food safety, taste, vegetarianism, lactose intolerance, and other dietary restrictions.

 What does kosher mean?